Midnight Sun in Iceland: What to Do & Where to Go

 Is it difficult to sleep during Midnight Sun?

-A trip to Iceland is often full of long, tiring days, hiking and exploring the scenery.
+A trip to Iceland is often full of long, tiring days, hiking, and exploring the scenery.
 This can mean that for most people, when night arrives, sleep comes easily.

-Hotels are prepared for the midnight sun and will mostly have full blackout blinds, which means you can hide away from the daylight while you sleep.
+Hotels are prepared for the Midnight Sun and will mostly have full blackout blinds, which means you can hide away from the daylight while you sleep.
 If you are camping or staying in alternative accommodation, you may want to bring an eye mask!

 Where can I see the Midnight Sun in Iceland?